Match Day 2017

-Forty graduates will remain within the Mount Sinai Health System, consisting of seven hospital campuses in the New York metropolitan area, to continue their training.
+Thirty graduates will remain within the Mount Sinai Health System, consisting of seven hospital campuses in the New York metropolitan area, to continue their training.

 ISMMS graduates were among 18,539 U.S. medical students who participated in Match Day 2017—the largest match to date.
 This year’s graduates will bring their accomplishments in the classroom, the laboratory, and the community to more than 20 specialties; the most popular specialties are: Internal Medicine, Emergency Medicine, Pediatrics, Family Medicine, General Surgery, and Orthopedic Surgery.